KamilSJaron/smudgeplot/README.md

 # Smudgeplot

 This tool extracts heterozygous kmer pairs from kmer dump files (from jellyfish or KMC) and performs gymnastics with them.
-We are able to disentangle genome structure by comparing the sum of kmer pair coverages (CovA + CovB) to their relative coverage (CovA/(CovA + CovB)).
+We are able to disentangle genome structure by comparing the sum of kmer pair coverages (CovA + CovB) to their relative coverage (CovA / (CovA + CovB)).
 Such an approach also allows us to analyze obscure genomes with duplications, various ploidy levels, etc. It's a work in progress but already provides great insights.

 Smudgeplots are computed from raw/trimmed reads and show the haplotype structure using heterozygous kmer pairs.
 For example: